-The number of employees employed by the Corporation as of December 31, 2008 was approximately 3,600 employees in Canada, the United States and the United Kingdom.
+The number of employees employed by the Corporation as of December 31, 2009 was approximately 3,200 employees in Canada, the United States, the United Kingdom and India.
 Approximately half of the Corporation's employees are unionized.
 As a result the Corporation is a party to numerous collective bargaining agreements which expire from time to time.
-A labour agreement at one of the Corporation's facilities expired on December 31, 2008 and two additional labour agreements expired on March 15, 2009 and management is currently in negotiations.
-Labour agreements at two additional facilities will expire in 2009.
+Labour agreements at two of the Corporation's facilities expired on December 31, 2009 and management is currently in negotiations.
+A labour agreement at one additional facility will expire on August 1, 2010.
 See "Risks Inherent in Magellan's Business - The agreements with labour unions representing certain of the Corporation's employees are subject to renewal".